5l1v3r1/Mrs.Robot/README.md

 ## Loss_error_function &#x1F538;

-* **Loss function accounts for error**.
+* Loss function to account for error in training
 * The loss from a good training run will be approx 40-50 range.
-The loss from an average training run will be close to zero.
+The loss from an average training run will be close to zero

 ![Example loss curve from training](https://github.com/lucylow/Mrs.Robot/blob/master/fashion-mnist-vae/vae_tensorboard.png)